Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Introduction

-A property of BNs related to attractors are their so-called \emph{minimal trap spaces}.
-More precisely, minimal trap spaces are properties of the underlying Boolean map $f:\B^n\to\B^n$ of the BN and are therefore independent of the update mode.
-A \emph{trap space} is a subcube of $\B^n$ which is closed by $f$ (the image by $f$ of its vertices is one of its vertices).
+The \emph{minimal trap spaces} of BNs are related to their attractors but do not depend on the update mode.
+A \emph{trap space} is a subcube of $\B^n$ which is closed by the local functions (the image by $f_1, \ldots, f_n$ of a vertex is one of its vertices).
 It is minimal whenever there is no other trap space within it.
-The fixed points of $f$ are particular cases of minimal trap spaces.
+The fixed points are particular cases of minimal trap spaces.
 In some sense, a trap space delimits a portion of the space from where any trajectory with any update mode is trapped within.
 Thus, a minimal trap space encloses at least one attractor, with any update mode.
 However, an (a)synchronous (non-fixed point) attractor is not necessarily included in a minimal trap space.
 Nevertheless, in practice for biological models, minimal trap spaces have been observed to be good approximations of asynchronous attractors~\cite{klarner2015approximating}.
 Moreover, it turns out that minimal trap spaces are exactly the attractors of the most permissive mode~\cite{naturepauleve}.
 Back to our computational point of view, (minimal) trap spaces are more amenable objects thanks to a much lower complexity~\cite{moon2022computational}.
 Recent approaches demonstrated the tractability of methods based on solving the satisfiability of logical formulas for enumerating minimal trap spaces in BNs with several thousands of components~\cite{naturepauleve,trinh2022minimal}.
 In large networks, however, their exhaustive enumeration can be intractable.